cyverse/atmosphere/service/imaging/README.md

 2. /etc/modprobe.conf:

     The modprobe.conf file contains a list of additional modules that are necessary when building a new ramdisk, and will probably contain xen specific modules that should be replaced.

     The lines in the replacement/kvm sample were selected by CentOS when installing the OS on a blank hard drive.
 These modules may be different on OS that aren't CentOS 5

 ORIGINAL (XEN) SAMPLE:

     alias scsi_hostadapter xenblk
     alias eth0 xennet

 REPLACEMENT (KVM) SAMPLE:

+    # Necessary for KVM/OpenStack
+    alias eth0 e1000
+    # All these below are for VirtualBox (SoundCard)
     alias scsi_hostadapter ata_piix
-    alias eth0 e1000
     alias scsi_hostadapter1 ahci
     install pciehp /sbin/modprobe -q --ignore-install acpiphp; /bin/true alias snd-card-0 snd-intel8x0